Match of the Century (rugby union): Deans incident

 Grounded ball six inches over line, some of Welsh players admit try, Hunter and Glasgow can confirm was pulled back before referee arrived.

 — Bob Deans' telegraph to the Daily Mail following the result.

 Billy Wallace gathered the ball from a Welsh kick and ran forward with Bob Deans following him in support.
 Willie Llewellyn tackled Wallace, but not before he passed the ball inside to Deans who then sprinted thirty yards for the line.
 All the contemporary reports agreed that both Teddy Morgan and Rhys Gabe brought Deans down at or near the try line (with Morgan later saying that the "honour" of making the tackle was Gabe's) but the heavy mist made it unclear to spectators if the tackle had stopped the try.

 There are conflicting reports on whether the referee, John Dallas was late to the incident.
-Dallas would always refuted this, stating that he arrived in time to clearly see the incident and estimated that Deans had been 6 to 12 inches short of scoring.
+Dallas would always refute this, stating that he arrived in time to clearly see the incident and estimated that Deans had been 6 to 12 inches short of scoring.
 Gabe would continually state that Deans was "inches short", despite struggling forward after the tackle, Percy Bush also stated that he saw Deans was short and made a double movement (illegal in the game at that time) to try and score the try.

 Deans however, believed a try should have been awarded.
 Following the match, Deans would send a telegraph to the Daily Mail newspaper in London stating that he had in fact grounded the ball before being pulled back and that the referee had indeed arrived late.
 Deans would always maintain that he had scored the try, reasserting his belief from his death-bed in 1908.
 A number of Welsh players, including Teddy Morgan also felt his claim was credible.